deng-cy/al-folio/_projects/gitteis.markdown

 ---
 layout: project
 title: Diffusivity from EIS and GITT
-description: Resolved the discrepancy of diffusivity measurement of GITT and EIS
+description: GITT and EIS are two popular techniques to measure diffusivity.
+Yet, their results sometimes have up to orders of magnitude difference.
+This project resolved the discrepancy of diffusivity measurement of these two methods.
 img: /assets/img/p2_0.jpg
 importance: 2
 project: gitteis